shapeshifter/shapeshifter-specification/docs/appendix/message-transport-mechanism.md

   <figcaption>End-to-end USEF message exchange.</figcaption>
 </figure>

-Messages go through the following stages between retrieval from the client’s outgoing message queue and delivery to the server’s inbound message queue:
+Messages go through the following stages between retrieval from the client’s outgoing message queue and delivery to the server’s inbound message queue.

+To prevent transient Internet connectivity or participant configuration issues from inhibiting message exchange, a retry mechanism could be implemented.
+The timer value used for such a period should be at least one hour for routine messages.
+Note that, although message queue implementations may inform the sending process about delivery delays, only the final success or failure status is authoritative.
+When retrying failed requests, the implementation must implement an exponential back off mechanism to prevent undue load on the remote service.

 ## Service discovery